Open-Transactions/protocol-docs/content/doctypes/OTmessage.md

 ## deleteUserAccount

-*deleteUserAccount* deletes the specified NYM from the Notary.
-However, this action will fail if the NYM has any accounts on the notary that do not have a zero balance.
-If the client wants to delete an asset account, it needs to first reduce the account balance to zero, delete the account, and then delete the NYM off the Notary.
-Alternatively, the user could stop using a NYM without deleting it and just leave it on the Notary.
-However, as a courtesy, the unused NYM should be deleted from the Notary.
+*deleteUserAccount* deletes the specified **nym** from the Notary.
+However, this action will fail if the **nym** has any accounts on the notary that do not have a zero balance.
+If the client wants to delete an asset account, it needs to first reduce the account balance to zero, delete the account, and then delete the **nym** off the Notary.
+Alternatively, the user could stop using a **nym** without deleting it and just leave it on the Notary.
+However, as a courtesy, the unused **nym** should be deleted from the Notary.

 * Attribute `nymboxHash`: Identifier.
 TODO.